 If the light fixtures are outdated or if the appliances are old and rusty, replacing them with new ones can be a great way to add value.
 Choose fixtures and appliances that match the style of your home.

 By following these tips, you can add value to an old house and make it more appealing to potential buyers.
-Next we’ll take a look at how to get your home ready to sell.
+Next, we’ll take a look at how to get your home ready to sell.

 Renovating an Old House For Selling

 When renovating an old house to sell, it’s important to keep in mind that the renovation process can take a while.
 Depending on the extent of the work that needs to be done, it could take anywhere from a few weeks to a few months.
-Here are some tips on how to go about renovating an old house for selling:
+Here are some tips on how to go about renovating an old house for sale: